 Rajesh Khanna's Death Anniversary: Netizens Remember The First Superstar Of Bollywood

-Today (July 18, 2019), Rajesh Khanna's seventh death anniversary and Twitter is inundated with myriad of tweets, remembering the first Superstar of Bollywood.
-Rajesh Khanna, who has given us many classic hits, will always remain in our hearts and one will never forget his huge contribution to Hindi film indutsry.
-Rajesh Khanna made a debut in 1966 with the film Aakhri Khat.
+Today (July 18, 2019), is Rajesh Khanna's seventh death anniversary and Twitter is inundated with myriad of tweets, remembering the first Superstar of Bollywood.
+Rajesh Khanna, who has given us many classic hits, will always remain in our hearts and one will never forget his huge contribution to the Hindi film industry.
+Rajesh Khanna made his debut with the 1966 film Aakhri Khat.

-As it's the 7th death anniversary of 'Kaka', many netizens took to Twitter to remember the actor.
+As it's the seventh death anniversary of 'Kaka', many netizens took to Twitter to remember the actor.

 J K Sharma @jksharma5: "Respects nd regards for King of Romance Rajesh Khanna who continues to live on in the hearts of cine lovers!
 His amazing work and contibution will never be forgotten!!"